We've compiled answers to the questions we get asked most often. If you don’t see your question, please contact us at the email address at the bottom!

 - The list overall must have a gender, ethnic, and geographical balance.

 A. April 23 is the UNESCO International Day of the Book, as well as Shakespeare’s birthday!
 It was also chosen in honor of Miguel de Cervantes, who died on April 23, 1616 (the same day as Shakespeare).
 In the Catalan region of Spain, the day is celebrated by giving a book and a flower to a loved one.
-World Book Night was first celebrated in the UK and Ireland in 2011; in 2012, it was also celebrated in the USA and Germany.
+World Book Night was first celebrated in the UK and Ireland in 2011.

 A. World Book Day is celebrated in the UK and Ireland by giving schoolchildren a book token.
 World Book Night was introduced in 2011 in the UK and Ireland to bring attention to books for adult readers.
 With its launch in 2012, World Book Night U.S. chose to continue the focus on adult readers, with a few books for teens and middle readers included.